Kingston Brass Faucets Review & Rating Updated: 08/05/22

 - Chrome is durable, nickel less so because it is inherently a softer metal – the reason chrome replaced nickel as the faucet finish of choice in the early 20th century.

-- is essentially a paint applied in powdered form then heated in an oven to cure.
+- is a paint applied in powdered form then heated in an oven to cure.
 It is considered semi-durable with about the same resistance to damage as the finish on your car.

 - Lacquers are more vulnerable to damage than powder coatings.
 Clear lacquers may be applied to bare brass to prevent corrosion.